spring-media/adsolutions-implementationReference/publisher/clever-tanken.de.md

 # clever-tanken.de

 In this documentation you find the placement details for your Website.
-Please find an test-site on the following link:    [Appnexus test site](https://adtechnology.mediaimpact.de/test-appnexus/)

 ## AdLib

-Please use the following JS for the adLib: ```https://acdn.adnxs.com/as/1h/pages/clevertanken.js```
+Please use the following JS for the adLib: ```https://www.asadcdn.com/adlib/pages/clevertanken.js```

 ## Placements